 Less Than Significant Impact - The Project proposes reconstruction of existing public access improvements and additional new access amenities at Lechuza Beach, which is already open for public access.
 The Project does not involve improvements to public roads or transit facilities.
 Furthermore, the Project will not substantially increase vehicle trips to Lechuza Beach as visitation is limited by existing parking availability along Broad Beach Road, a public road.
-Existing visitation often reaches capacity during the peak season.
-Use of the new proposed parking spaces and loading zone will be limited by reservation.
-Thus, the Project would not conflict with any programs, plan, ordinance or policy addressing the circulation system or transit facilities.
+Existing visitation often reaches capacity during the peak season, estimated to be 200 people per day (see Reference #17).
+Use of the new proposed parking spaces and loading zone compliant with the Americans with Disabilities Act will be limited by reservation, and the turnover rate will be regulated to allow time for visitors with disabilities to enjoy Lechuza Beach.
+Thus, the Project would not conflict with the existing circulation system or any transit facilities.